-Periodontal maintenance is a procedure designed to give your teeth a deep cleaning.
+Periodontal maintenance is a necessary periodontal cleaning of the teeth to keep structures sound and the teeth healhty.
 It involves cleaning the teeth above and below the gum line, and is one of the best ways to eliminate harmful bacteria that can cause infection, gum disease, and bad breath.

 What Happens During Periodontal Maintenance?

 There are five basic steps for periodontal maintenance:

 - Supragingival Cleaning – In this step the dentist will clean the teeth above the gum line, removing tarter and plaque while performing other cleaning procedures.

 - Subgingival Cleaning – This step involves cleaning at and below the gum line, including eliminating tooth rot and cleaning the gum pockets.

 - Root Planing – Root planing is a step that provides relief to the tooth roots, preventing rot and removing dangerous bacteria.